SrikanthamSp/CG_LAB/Sample/README.md

 ## Sample Program

-**In this program we create a straight line with two point vertex and create points using three point vertex.**
+**In this program we create a straight line with two point vertices & create points using three point vertices.**

 ### To Compile this program type this in command promt
 ```